Miami Heat vs Cleveland Cavaliers: Odds, Spread, and Total

 Miami Heat vs Cleveland Cavaliers Betting Trends

-- The total has gone OVER in seven of Miami's last eight games.
+- Totals have gone over in eight of Miami's last 10 games.

-- Miami is 6-3 ATS in its last nine games against Cleveland.
+- The total has gone under in four of Cleveland's last five games on the road.

-- The total has gone OVER in five of Cleveland's last six games against Miami.
+- Cleveland is 5-15 SU in its last 20 games when playing on the road against Miami.

 Miami Heat vs Cleveland Cavaliers Injury Reports